Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-Building permit requests are done by completing the Building Permit Application (PDF) and submitting them to City Hall, Administration Office.
-After the permit is reviewed and approved by the Building Official, you will be notified by phone to come to City Hall, pick up your permit, and pay the fees associated with it.
+Building permit requests are done by completing the Building Permit Application.
+The form is submitted to the Building Official via the website.
+You will be notified after the permit has been reviewed and approved by the Building Official.
+The approved permit will be sent to you via e-mail or USPS.
+The City Finance Office will mail you an invoice for the required fees within a few days following approval.
 Questions regarding building permits can be directed to the Building Official at 605-677-7088.

 Yes, the City requires a building permit for all new construction and remodeling involving structural changes.
 Find documents related to building on our Building and Housing page.